 Underlying Health Issues

 Medical conditions that may involve bleeding near any joint can cause osteoarthritis symptoms to show up or the current symptoms to aggravate.
-People who have several types of bleeding disorders such as haemophilia or avascular necrosis may also experience some symptoms of osteoarthritis.
+People who have several types of bleeding disorders such as hemophilia or avascular necrosis may also experience some symptoms of osteoarthritis.